 Socially responsible mutual funds refer to socially conscious mutual fund investments that provide opportunities for socially responsible investing with an emphasis on socially acceptable businesses.

-No matter what type of investor you are, socially responsible investments can be an excellent choice for not only reducing negative social impacts but also maximizing positive ones with greater potential for financial success than most other investment strategies.
+No matter what type of investor you are, ESG investments can be an excellent choice for not only reducing negative social impacts but also maximizing positive ones with greater potential for financial success than most other investment strategies.

-Other socially conscious investments include socially responsible mutual funds and green energy technologies, such as solar power.
+Other socially conscious investments include socially sustainable investing and green energy technologies, such as solar power.
+These socially and environmentally conscious investment vehicles are what is known as ESG investing

 What is an ESG fund?

-An ESG fund is either exchange-traded funds, mutual funds, or private equity funds that seek to invest for environmental, social, and governance benefits along with a favorable financial return.
+ESG funds can either be exchange-traded funds, mutual funds, or private equity funds that seek to invest for environmental, social and governance benefits along with a favorable financial return.

 In comparison to traditional funds, ESG investing seeks to only invest in companies that have an excellent environmental, social, and governance track record and ongoing performance of ESG.

-Socially responsible funds go by many different names: ethical, sustainable, socially conscious, or green.
+Socially responsible funds and ESG investing go by many different names: ethical, sustainable, socially conscious, green, or impact investors.
 But they all generally have the same goal: to make money while also making a positive social and environmental impact.

 Some mutual fund companies that offer socially acceptable funds are Vanguard, TIAA-CREF, and Capital Group, to name just a few.